Path 66: Route

-From Tracy Substation, the line again to a rare, tall, double-circuit 500 kV line suspended by a three-level pylon located in the San Joaquin Valley.
+From Tracy Substation, the line again is a rare, tall, double-circuit 500 kV line suspended by a three-level pylon located in the San Joaquin Valley.
 The line terminates where it intersects with one of the two PG&E 500 kV lines as the PG&E heads south from the Tesla substation towards Los Banos Substation.
 The PG&E line that the dual-circuit line intersects used to be a second Los Banos-Tesla power line that was split apart.
 A PG&E tower was removed, although the foundation for the tower is still visible.
 New towers were built to accompany the line changes.
 One circuit turns north back into Tesla Substation, effectively linking the Tracy Substation with the Tesla Substation.
 The other circuit turns south to head for the Los Banos Substation as a southern extension of the third 500 kV line.